 systems.
 As a prerequisite, one needs to obtain the statistical

-.
-We also recommend
+computing environment R. We also recommend

 a graphical user interface such as RStudio.
 Both are freely available;